inspiringsource/aws-solutions-architect/docs/Services by category/Database/page-DynamoDB.md

 Amazon DynamoDB is a fully managed NoSQL database service that provides fast and predictable performance with seamless scalability.
 DynamoDB lets you offload the administrative burdens of operating and scaling a distributed database, so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling.

+DynamoDB Streams captures a time-ordered sequence of item-level modifications in any DynamoDB table, and stores this information in a log for up to 24 hours.
+This enables you to build applications that react to changes in your DynamoDB tables.
+[Read more here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html)

+DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement.
+DAX also provides seamless integration with DynamoDB, so you can build applications that are fast and scalable.
+### DAX is ideal for the following types of applications:

+- Applications that require the fastest possible response time for reads.
+Some examples include real-time bidding, social gaming, and trading applications.
+DAX delivers fast, in-memory read performance for these use cases.

+- Applications that read a small number of items more frequently than others.
+For example, consider an ecommerce system that has a one-day sale on a popular product.
+During the sale, demand for that product (and its data in DynamoDB) would sharply increase, compared to all of the other products.
+To mitigate the impacts of a "hot" key and a non-uniform traffic distribution, you could offload the read activity to a DAX cache until the one-day sale is over.

+- Applications that are read-intensive, but are also cost-sensitive.
+With DynamoDB, you provision the number of reads per second that your application requires.
+If read activity increases, you can increase your tables' provisioned read throughput (at an additional cost).
+Or, you can offload the activity from your application to a DAX cluster, and reduce the number of read capacity units that you need to purchase otherwise.

+- Applications that require repeated reads against a large set of data.
+Such an application could potentially divert database resources from other applications.
+For example, a long-running analysis of regional weather data could temporarily consume all the read capacity in a DynamoDB table.
+This situation would negatively impact other applications that need to access the same data.
+With DAX, the weather analysis could be performed against cached data instead.
+[Read more here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.html)

 ## Use cases